 Step 1.
 Set up a working party or steering group

 Parent Councils are most successful when they represent all members of the school community, right from the start.
-Ask a range of parents, a governor and a senior member of staff to join the steering group.
+Ask a range of parents, a governor, a senior member of staff, or others who may be able to offer support to join the steering group.

 If your group has limited or no past experience of setting up or running a Parent Council, our workshop Developing a Parent Council at Your School covers all the essentials for senior leaders for getting started.
 And for access to information and guidance that will help you get off to the best start, join Parentkind.